Industrial metal: Industrial black metal

 In the early years of the 21st century, groups from the black metal scene began to incorporate elements of industrial music.
 Mysticum, formed in 1991, was the first of these groups.
 DHG (Dødheimsgard), Thorns from Norway and Blut Aus Nord, N.K.V.D. and Blacklodge from France, have been acclaimed for their incorporation of industrial elements.
 Other industrial black metal musicians include Aborym, and ...And Oceans.
 In addition, The Kovenant, Mortiis and Ulver emerged from the Norwegian black metal scene, but later chose to experiment with industrial music.

 Progressive industrial metal

 Several artists with their roots in progressive music, though not often associated with industrial metal scene, also incorporated industrial textures into their music.
 Later-era King Crimson, whose 2000s albums were referred as "industrial art metal", and OSI can be named as examples of progressive industrial metal.
 Several acts associated with extreme metal subgenres also mix progressive and avant-garde metal with industrial, those include the Hungarian experimental metal act Thy Catafalque, Blut aus Nord and Norwegian band Shining with their critically acclaimed Blackjazz album, which blended progressive rock, black metal, free jazz and industrial.
 Canadian artist Devin Townsend, the founder of industrial thrash metal band Strapping Young Lad, later fused industrial with progressive metal during his prolific solo career.
-Danish band The Interbeing have also fused industrial with progressive metal.
+Synthetic Breed and The Interbeing have also fused industrial with progressive metal.